 Causes and Risk Factors for Osteoarthritis

 Osteoarthritis results from deterioration of cartilage within the joint.
-The major risk factor is age, and approximately 70% of people over the age of 65 show some degree of osteoarthritis upon x-ray.
+The major risk factor is age, and approximately 70 percent of people over the age of 65 show some degree of osteoarthritis upon x-ray.
 Gender (the condition is more common in women) and joint injury and trauma (e.g., fracture) also are significant risk factors.

 Patients who have another form of arthritis (e.g., rheumatoid arthritis) also have an increased risk for developing osteoarthritis.